siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.15.0 - 22 October 2021 =
+* Added a "Mobile Margin" setting to `Widget Styles > Mobile Layout`.
+* Ensured the Widget Title is used as the widget description if present.

 = 2.14.3 - 10 October 2021 =
 * Resolved conflict caused by Block Editor JavaScript loaded in the Classic Editor.